DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-09-02-updating-our-support-user-interface.md

 description: Improving the tools and interface our support staff use to administer Register
 date: 2022-09-02
 ---
-{% from "screenshots/macro.njk" import appScreenshots with context %}

-Updating our support user interface
+# Updating our support user interface

 We’ve recently done some design work to improve the interface our support staff use to administer Register.